Once Human (video game)

 Once Human is a free-to-play post-apocalyptic third-person open world multiplayer survival game.
 Developed and published by Starry Studio, a NetEase subsidiary, the game was released for Windows on July 9, 2024, and for iOS and Android on April 23, 2025.
-It is also set to release for PlayStation 5 and Xbox Series X/S in 2026.
+It was later released for PlayStation 5 and Xbox Series X/S on August 25, 2026.
+Gameplay consists of exploring, defeating enemies and collecting loot, and the game has a variety of other mechanics including building, survival, and "deviations" that can be captured and used to give the player various abilities.
+The player can complete missions and participate in world events and activities, which take place in ephemeral servers which are periodically wiped, and build and store their loot in the game's persistent area, Eternaland.

 Gameplay

 Once Human gameplay is a blend of survival and looter shooter mechanics, taking place in a shared sandbox map in an open world.
-The player loads into the environment and is taken through a tutorial and series of early missions, designed to teach the player how the survival elements work, unlock their individual systems and progress the game narrative.
+The game features a character creator with presets that can be modified in detail.
+After finalizing a design and naming their character, the player loads into the environment and is taken through a series of tutorial missions which explain the survival mechanics, combat, building, and other details, unlocking each new system as it is explained.

 Once the player makes it to the main menu, they will choose which scenario they wish to play.
-Scenarios are story driven narratives based on the main scenario; Manibus.
+Scenarios are story driven narratives based on the main scenario, Manibus.
 Once a scenario is picked the player will choose which server they wish to join.
 Servers have a timed shelf life and wipe after that time expires.
 Players can choose the most recently created server to have more play time or venture into ones that are older.

-If they wish to be in a server that has been open long enough to unlock timed content, such as memetics, which serve as skills the player can choose to unlock with ciphers, earned by completing quests and leveling up.
+If they wish to be in a server that has been open long enough to unlock timed content, such as memetics, which serve as skills the player can choose to unlock with ciphers, they are earned by completing quests and leveling up.
 Player characters are saved along with high end items that survive in a player owned space called Eternaland, an isolated island where a player can store high end items, gear and deviants, that may be carried into new scenarios.
 Players are limited on how much they can pull into a new scenario based on the items' rarity.
 In Eternaland, the player may build anything they have unlocked to build using dust, a material that is created by items within the players inventories that are not allowed to be carried into Eternaland.